lam2mo/precimonious/README.md

 * Go inside _examples_ folder, take a look at the file funarc.c.
 This is the target program that we will tune precision on.
 * Compile the program with the following command
 ```
-./compile funarc.c . (remember there is a dot at the end)
+./compile funarc . (remember there is a dot at the end)
 ```
 This will create a bitcode file called funarc.bc, together with some other temporary files.
 ```